kisakova/documentation/completeReference/Advanced/dataManagement/index.rst

 .. warning:: Reused from OroCRM.
 Rework.
 Should go into platform

-With OroCRM, you can record, store, process, and analyze various customer-related data.
+With OroCommerce, you can record, store, process, and analyze various customer-related data.
 This information may cover different areas, including personal and contact details, records of the customer activity, possible sales and arrangements, and many others.
 This can include any type of information necessary to monitor, manage, and understand specific customer-related activities.

-In this article, we will review the ways that data is represented and managed in OroCRM.
+In this article, we will review the ways that data is represented and managed in OroCommerce.
 For each point that requires further explanation, you will find links to related documentation.

 .. _user-guide-data-management-basics-entities: